pt1243/python-guide/practical-matters/installing-and-managing-python.md

 If you already have Python installed, it's probably best that you reinstall it following these instructions.
 All that you will need to do is export your current list of installed packages (~30 seconds), download and reinstall Python (~2 minutes), point VS Code (or any other IDE's you use) to the new Python locations (~30 seconds), and finally reinstall your packages (~30 seconds plus however long they take to download).
 All in all, a few minutes of work now can easily save you many times that debugging things in the future.

-Let's assume that the version you want to reinstall is `3.X` (so if you were reinstalling Python 3.11, use `3.11`).
+Let's assume that the version you want to reinstall is `3.X` (so if you were reinstalling Python 3.11, use `3.11`; similarly, replace `requirements3X.txt` with `requirements311.txt`).

 1. Open a terminal (cmd or PowerShell) and run `py -0p`.
 This lists all the versions you have installed, and their paths.
 Make a note of the directory that the Python executable is installed into (`<install path>`).
    - If your version isn't listed here, that means you screwed up when you initially installed it, and Python has no idea that it even exists.
-In that case, just manually delete any files related to that version that you can find (you may find them in `C:\Users\%USERNAME%\AppData\Local\Programs\Python\Python`).
+In that case, just manually delete any files related to that version that you can find (you may find them in `C:\Users\%USERNAME%\AppData\Local\Programs\Python\`, or `C:\Program Files\Python 3X\`).
 2. Export your list of currently installed packages by running `py -3.X -m pip freeze > requirements3X.txt`, which saves them to the file `requirements3X.txt` in your current directory.
 3. In the Windows Settings under `Apps > Installed Apps`, find the appropriate Python version and uninstall it.
 This should open the Python installer window, where you can then select `Uninstall`.
    - If this doesn't work for any reason, you can also try manually deleting everything.
 Also ensure that you remove the path to this installation from your system `PATH`.
 Search for `Edit the system environment variables`, or run `SystemPropertiesAdvanced.exe` from the Windows Run command dialog box or through a terminal.
 Click `Environment variables...`.
 Double-click on the `Path` variables for both your user account *and* the system.
 Look for `<install path>\` and `<install path>\Scripts\` and remove them.
 Make sure you don't remove entries for *other* Python versions, because then you won't be able to repeat these steps for them afterwards.